martyychang/salesforce-style-guide/docs/README.md

 ## Email templates

 Email templates should be named to match the subject.
+This will make it easier to locate specific email templates when troubleshooting.

 See examples below.

 Subject | Email Template Name | Template Unique Name
 ------- | ------------------- | --------------------
-CTA: Rock the Vote! | CTA: Rock the Vote! | `CtaRockTheVote` Big Deal Alert | Big Deal Alert | `BigDealAlert` What's on your mind? | What's on your mind? | `WhatsOnYourMind`
+CTA: Rock the Vote! | CTA: Rock the Vote! | `CtaRockTheVote` Big Deal Alert | Big Deal Alert | `BigDealAlert` What's on your mind? | What's on your mind? | `WhatsOnYourMind` Account Name Changed to {!Account.Name} | Account Name Changed | `AccountNameChanged`

 ## Permission sets